“This post may contain affiliate links. Please read my disclosure for more info.

 2. Your Monthly Expenses

-When I finally took the time to write out a budget, my biggest eye-opener was how much we spent on food each month.
+When I got serious about budgeting, a big eye-opener was how much we spent on food each month.
 For an average family, food is one of the top 2 or 3 monthly expenses.
-For us, it totaled $800-$900 for 3 people!
+For us, it totaled $900 for 3 people!

 Notice I didn’t say groceries, but food.
 We buy food in so many ways – groceries, take-out, sit-down restaurants, work lunches, convenience stores, etc. And many of the non-grocery store purchases are because we don’t have the right kinds of food at home.
 So we’re forced to buy it somewhere else.